 1.2 The University reserves the right to deny or to place conditions on admission or re-enrollment of applicants and former students if the University determines such person represents a safety risk to persons or property at NDSU.

-1.3 Undergraduate applicants have the right to appeal decisions under this policy to the Vice President for Student Affairs within seven calendar days of the date the notice was received Graduate applicants may appeal to the Dean of the Graduate School within the same time frame.
+1.3 Undergraduate applicants have the right to appeal decisions under this policy to the Vice Provost for Academic Affairs within seven calendar days of the date the notice was received Graduate applicants may appeal to the Dean of the Graduate School within the same time frame.

 1.4 The following language will appear in admissions material and University Bulletins:

 NDSU reserves the right to refuse admission or re-enrollment or to place conditions on admission or re-enrollment of applicants and former students who NDSU determines represent a safety risk to NDSU students, employees or property.
-Undergraduate applicants have the right to appeal any decision to the Vice President for Student Affairs within seven calendar days of the date the notice was received Graduate applicants may appeal any decision to the Dean of the Graduate School within the same time frame.
+Undergraduate applicants have the right to appeal any decision to the Vice Provost for Academic Affairs within seven calendar days of the date the notice was received Graduate applicants may appeal any decision to the Dean of the Graduate School within the same time frame.

 Background Checks 2.1 Purpose